 Key Takeaways

 Google Ads are a valuable but expensive tool for businesses, especially lately, as costs for Google Ads have increased while conversions have declined.
-In terms of the best Google Ads alternatives available, social media advertising can be a more affordable way to reach more targeted audiences, while native advertising and Amazon ads can be effective alternatives for relevant businesses.
+In terms of the best Google Ads alternatives available, social media advertising can be a more affordable way to reach more targeted audiences, while Realize and Amazon ads can be effective alternatives for relevant businesses.

 Frequently Asked Questions (FAQs)